Our Ongoing Commitment to Diversity, Inclusion and Belonging

 - Increase global representation of women in tech roles by 20%

-*Visit our diversity, inclusion and belonging page here for more information on our programs, including our definitions of under-represented groups, leadership and tech roles.
+*Check out our page on diversity, equity and inclusion at DocuSign for more information on our programs, including our definitions of under-represented groups, leadership and tech roles.